How to Apply for FFMC License in India?

 - A certified document of the board resolution for undertaking money changing business.

-The procedure for obtaining the FFMC License from RBI is as follows:
+The procedure to apply for FFMC License from RBI is as follows:

 - The applicant must submit the detailed application to the concerned regional office of the RBI along with the required documents described above.

 - The applicant must fulfill the ‘Fit and proper’ criteria i.e. there shouldn’t be any proceedings pending with or initiated by DoE or DRI.
-In case, there’s any proceedings pending then the company will not be considered as ‘fit and proper’ and its application won’t be considered for issuance of FFMC license.
+In case, there’s any proceedings pending then the company will not be considered as ‘fit and proper’ and its application won’t be considered for issuance of Full Fledged Money Changer license.

 - Not only the company, but the directors of the company must also satisfy the fit and proper criteria.

-- If the above conditions are satisfied, the request for FFMC license would be considered by the Regional Office concerned of the RBI based on the clearance by an Empowered Committee, set up for the purpose.
+- If the above conditions are satisfied, the request for Full Fledged Money Changer license would be considered by the Regional Office concerned of the RBI based on the clearance by an Empowered Committee, set up for the purpose.

 - Thereafter, the decision of RBI in the matter of granting approval or otherwise will be final and binding.